 CCNM is recognized by the Government of Canada as a designated learning institution (DLI) for study permit purposes.
 Our DLI number is O19305338292.
 International applicants must comply with Immigration, Refugees and Citizenship Canada's admissibility requirements and must obtain a study permit.
 Study permit applicants should expect to complete a medical exam and/or a security check prior to entering Canada.
 International students are encouraged to apply for admission to CCNM as soon as possible so that they can allow ample processing time for their study permit application.
+Please be advised that it is still possible to obtain student visas during the COVID-19 pandemic.

 As CCNM's naturopathic program is degree-granting, through Ministerial consent in the province of Ontario, international students may be eligible to work both on and off campus without a work permit while enrolled at CCNM.
 Additionally, CCNM graduates may be able to extend their stay in Canada after graduation, under the Post-Graduation Work Permit Program (PGWPP).
 Spouses or common-law partners of students who carry a valid study permit may be eligible to apply for a work permit in Canada.